nealian/cse353_project3/README.md

 | Frames can have priority                                                                   | Mostly complete -- the nodes' input doesn't distinguish priority, and neither does the nodes' input processing |

 ### Known Bugs
-* No known bugs at this time
+* We ran out of time to finish implementing main.
+Thus, the program doesn't run.